 Problem solving and conflict resolution are common requirements at this level.
-Work demands the identification and development of ideas, the detailed analysis of alternative courses of action and their implications, addressing difficulties, problems in the work environment, devising action plans and functions requiring the practical application of acquired skills and knowledge as well as providing guidance to others in that application.
+Work demands the identification and development of ideas, the detailed analysis of alternative courses of action and their implications, addressing difficulties, problems in the work environment, devising action plans and advancing new approaches.